DGAP-CMS: GEA Group Aktiengesellschaft: Release of a capital market information

 The transactions in a detailed form are published on the website of GEA Group Aktiengesellschaft (http://www.gea.com/de/investoren/share-information/aktienruckkauf/index.jsp).

-The total volume of shares which have been bought back within the framework of the share buyback in the time period of 16 August 2021 until and including 11 February 2022 amounts to 3,063,779 shares.
+The total volume of shares which have been bought back within the framework of the share buyback in the time period of 16 August 2021 until and including 17 February 2022 amounts to 3,169,867 shares.
+Hereby, the 1. tranche of the share buyback program in an amount of EUR 130,534,323.17 was successfully completed.
+The repurchased shares represent 1.76% of the share capital of GEA Group Aktiengesellschaft.
+The shares were bought back to an average price of EUR 41.18 (without transaction costs).

-The purchase of the shares of GEA Group Aktiengesellschaft is carried out exclusively via the stock exchange by a bank commissioned by GEA Group Aktiengesellschaft.
+The purchase of the shares of GEA Group Aktiengesellschaft was carried out exclusively via the stock exchange by a bank commissioned by GEA Group Aktiengesellschaft.

 GEA Group Aktiengesellschaft